epfl-ada/ada-2020-project-milestone-p3-p3_gaussiens/README.md

     Seb code + video
     Diego code + website
     Richie code + analysis

+    Update: Contrary to what we tought, we spent most of our time looking for a coherent analysis around our datasets.
+Our first idea was to analysis behavior and influence of centralized nodes in the wikie elections and check how their vote would influence results of election.
+However, to be able to characterize the influence of such node, we would have needed the real relationship between nodes, here the voting behavior was a significant value to infer on relation between nodes (users).
+Thus, the main part of our project was to find a coherent analysis and to really understand the meaning of the different values used to characterize influence, centrality and behavior between nodes.
+This research part was perfromed equally by all group members and finally agreed to change the dataste and look into the analysis of homophily in epinions and slashdot datasets.
+The coding part also.
+Then we divided the work to write the Datastory, explain the analysis and compile a notebook with our different researchs.

 # 6. Questions for TAs (optional)
     Are there packages you would recommend besides networkX because that is VERY slow